 The Timber Mountain Bike Bell clapper (the small metal part that hits the bell and makes a sound) can be secured by a thumb lever.
 When it’s secured, it’s silent.
 When you let it loose, the motion of the bike moves the clapper so it strikes the bell.
 It’s an ingenious design that can be silenced when you’re moving at low speeds, but will let people know you’re coming when it’s time to open up the throttle.
 This is a super cool mountain bike, unlike most others on the market.

 The Timber bell comes in a quick-release (pictured above) and a bolt-on version, and neither requires that you remove your grips.

-The original King of Ding was wont to make noise on rough trails — but the new design and horizontal striker keep things quiet when you aren’t using it.
+The original King of Ding was built to make noise on rough trails — but the new design and horizontal striker keep things quiet when you aren’t using it.
 The brass construction gives it a distinctive sound that you won’t get with other material.
 It’s a great looking mtb bell.

 Some people find the Portland Design Works King of Ding II to be difficult to position correctly, but many praise its clear sound.
 If you’re on a featherweight XC bike, you might not like the large, solidly built mountain hardware.
-But if you’re looking for a well-built bell that will put up with the rigors of mountain biking, this is a good choice.
+But if you’re looking for a well-built bike bell that will put up with the rigors of mountain biking, this is a good choice.

 The original Oi was a beautiful bell, but had some problems — mostly that it was quiet.
 The Luxe version brings a new design with a stronger striker, as well as more metal in the construction.
 It’ll last longer, should work more effectively to let people know you’re coming down the trail, and still looks amazingly good.